Cassandra Nova: Fictional character biography

 During the Krakoan Age, Nova moves to the mutant nation of Krakoa, having been given a second chance per the island's laws.
 She resides in a hidden section of Krakoa, away from the Quiet Council's influence.
+Nova goes on to work with Krakoa's Marauders team.
+Sometime after the fall of Krakoa at the hands of Orchis, Nova joins the group 3K.